libpull/stats_ci/README.md

 ```

 ## Installation
-Before using the script in it necessary to obtain the OAuth2 credentials from the Google Developer Console (as detailed in the [gspread documentation](http://gspread.readthedocs.io/en/latest/oauth2.html)):
+Before using Stats CI in it necessary to obtain the OAuth2 credentials from the Google Developer Console (as detailed in the [gspread documentation](http://gspread.readthedocs.io/en/latest/oauth2.html)):

 1. Create a new project in the [Google Developers Console](https://console.developers.google.com).
 ![Create New Project](Images/create_new_project.png "Create New Project")